 The Department of Integrative Biology offers Graduate Teaching Assistantships (GTA) on a competitive basis.
-GTA are considered full-time student employment and provide a \$15,000 stipend for one academic year (9 months).
-Any student on GTA must enroll in BIOL 6002 (pedagogy) during their first semester of teaching.
+GTA are considered full-time student employment and provide a \$15,000 stipend for one academic year (9 months; 2 lab sections each semester).
+Any student on GTA (master's or doctoral) must enroll in BIOL 6002 (Pedagogy) during their first semester of teaching.
+Pedadogy is required for all doctoral students.
+Note: BIOL 6002 (Pedagogy) is only offered during the Fall semester of the academic year.